learn-co-curriculum/react-hooks-jsx/README.md

 Believe it or not (especially after seeing how cool JSX is), but some developers _despise_ using JSX.
 They think mixing languages like this is something that should never be done.
 However, if you give it a little bit of time, you'll soon notice that the benefits far outweigh the (imaginary) cost of writing HTML in your JS.
 We've been doing it all along in the front-end using strings, this is just easier!
-UI code and components is usually tightly intertwined with the representation of said component, so why not house them together in one file?
+Our component code is usually tightly intertwined with the representation of said component, so why not house them together in one file?
 It's convenient!

 It's important to note that using JSX is _entirely_ optional.
 If writing HTML in your JavaScript like this feels like